neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/bert_sparse_transfer_learning.md

 This 12 layer model gives 3.9x better throughput while recovering close to the dense baseline for most transfer tasks.

 The SparseZoo stub for this model is `zoo:nlp/masked_language_modeling/bert-base/pytorch/huggingface/bookcorpus_wikitext/12layer_pruned80-none` and will be used to select the model in the training commands used later.
-Additional BERT models, including ones with higher sparsity and fewer layers, are found on the [SparseZoo](https://sparsezoo.neuralmagic.com/?page=1&domain=nlp&sub_domain=masked_language_modeling) and can be subbed in place of the 12 layer 80% sparse model for better performance or recovery.
+Additional BERT models, including ones with higher sparsity and fewer layers, are found on the [SparseZoo](https://sparsezoo.neuralmagic.com/?page=1&domain=nlp&sub_domain=masked_language_modeling) and can be subbed in place of the 12-layer 80% sparse model for better performance or recovery.

 ## Selecting a Dataset Use Case